 Asshole!

-When I was around seventeen, my mom moved out of my grandmother’s house and into her own home with my sister.
+When I was around seventeen, my mom moved out of my grandmother’s house and into her home with my sister.
 I stayed at my grandmother’s.”

 “Why?”

-That simple word can be so irritating, especially when asked by Mr.Skeptical.
+That simple word can be irritating, especially when Mr. Skeptical asks.
 “For one thing, I grew up there with my grandmother always around.
 I was used to the neighborhood and had friends there.
 She cooked good food and served it to me.”

 “Yeah, this explains a lot about you.”